herbstephens/Universal-Human-TIME-Protocol/README.md

 5. [Contact](#contact)

 ## Introduction
-marriagePROOF enables two verified humans to get married on chain.
-In addition to providing 'Proof of Marriage', marriagePROOF provides the operating environment for what is essentially is a two-person DAO: common treasury, governance and on-chain history.
+marriageDAO enables two verified humans to get married on chain.
+In addition to providing 'Proof of Marriage', marriageDAO provides the operating environment for what is essentially is a two-person DAO: common treasury and multi-sig wallet, governance and on-chain history.

 ## Features
 - **Automated Marriage Proposal and Acceptance:**  Turning getting married into a few clicks.
 - **Joint Treasury Management:**  Easing the process of managing money in a joint account.
 - **Smart Marriage Registry:**  Offchain registry of married World IDs, useful to dating apps eliminating 'false-singles'.
-- **Instant Divorce:**  Simplifying and reducing costs of the divorcing process.
-And eliminating lawyers!
+- **Instant Divorce:**  Simplifying and reducing costs of the divorcing process - while helping to eliminating lawyers!

 ## Technologies Used & Prizes Sought
 - **World:**  "Best Mini App" category.
 - **Chainlink:**  "Connect the World with Chainlink" category.
 - **Filecoin:**  "Best dApps powered by Filecoin Onchain Cloud" category.
 Filecoin used to manage an immutable, decentralized, privacy-preserving registry of married World IDs that any dating app (Tinder, Bumble, Hinge, etc.) can query with one API call.
 - **TOP TEN:**

 ## Contributors
 - Herb Stephens: Lead, Product Manager